Pilot killed when small plane crashes, erupts in flames near 14 Freeway in Santa Clarita

 The single-engine aircraft went down shortly after 10 a.m. at the Newhall Avenue exit in Newhall.
 Flames ignited after the plane struck a tree, according to a California Highway Patrol log.

-Witnesses' video from the scene showed a large plume of black smoke rising above the mangled wreckage in a grassy area near the off-ramp.
+Witnesses' video showed a large plume of black smoke rising above the scene.
+The mangled wreckage was seen in a grassy area surrounded by the cloverleaf off-ramp, which was closed after the incident.

 BREAKING: Plane crash in Santa Clarita at NB 14’s Newhall Avenue offramp.
 Single occupant dead. pic.twitter.com/vIXXivUgWR— Austin Dave (@AustinDave_) January 4, 2020

-The cause of the crash and the identity of the pilot, who was pronounced dead at the scene, were not immediately known.
+The cause of the crash and the identity of the pilot, who was pronounced dead at the location, were not immediately known.